Meet Guru - Viome’s Chief Technology Officer

 Using Artificial Intelligence for Better Health

-After that initial call with Naveen in January 2017, I soon met with him, Helen, Momo and Deepak in San Diego to discuss Viome, and later that night I couldn’t sleep.
+After that initial call with Naveen in January 2017, I soon met with him, Helene, Momo, and Deepak in San Diego to discuss Viome, and later that night I couldn’t sleep.
 I was so excited.
 The next morning, I got up and decided that this was going to be my life.

 Perplexing chronic conditions are on the rise and we need the help of technology like Viome’s artificial intelligence system to demystify and unveil the solutions to these complex problems.
 I simply cannot wait to see how this all unfolds!